roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Deploy a stateless application from an image.md

         |Min.
 Replicas|Specify the minimum number of replicated pods that must run.|

     -   CronHPA can scale an ACK cluster at a scheduled time.
 For more information about CronHPA, see [Create CronHPA jobs](/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md).
-3. In the **Scheduling** section, you can set the following parameters: Update Method, Node Affinity, Pod Affinity, Pod Anti Affinity, and Toleration.
+3. In the **Scheduling** section, you can set the following parameters: Update Method, Node Affinity, Pod Affinity, and Pod Anti Affinity.
 For more information, see [Affinity and anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/?spm=a2c4g.11186623.2.31.3fdd30dfnyevPx#affinity-and-anti-affinity).

     **Note:** During pod scheduling, the labels of a node and a pod determine the affinities of the node and pod.
 You can configure node affinity and pod affinity by selecting preset labels or by manually adding labels.